katholt/srst2/README.md

 - bowtie2 v2.1.0 http://bowtie-bio.sourceforge.net/bowtie2/index.shtml

 - SAMtools v0.1.18 https://sourceforge.net/projects/samtools/files/samtools/0.1.18/ (NOTE 0.1.19 DOES NOT WORK)

+N.B.
+If you have multiple versions of samtools or bowtie2 installed, you can pick which one srst2 or slurm_srst2 should use by setting the following environment variables.

+- SRST2_SAMTOOLS
+- SRST2_BOWTIE2
+- SRST2_BOWTIE2_BUILD

+If these aren't set or are missing, they will default to looking in your `PATH` for 'samtools', 'bowtie2' and 'bowtie2-build'.
+The exception is SRST2_BOWTIE2_BUILD which, if it is not set or missing, will try adding '-build' to SRST2_BOWTIE2 if it exists, otherwise it defaults to looking in your `PATH`

 2 - Get and install the code